 You are not finished with Q. 225 until the consistency between Q. 220 (date of birth) and Q. 225 (age) has been checked.
-The CAPI program will automatically alert you if the Q. 220 and Q. 225 are inconsistent.
+The CAPI program will automatically alert you if Q. 220 and Q. 225 are inconsistent.
 To do this check manually, you would use either the arithmetic or chart procedure:

 Arithmetic procedure.
 Add the year of birth and the age.
 If the child has already had a birthday this year (month of birth is prior to month of interview, or month of birth is the same as the month of interview and day of birth is on or before the day of interview), the sum should be [2020].
-If the child has not had a birthday yet this year (month of birth is after month of interview, or month of birth is the same as the month of interview), the sum should be [2019].
 If the child has not had a birthday yet this year (month of birth is after month of interview, or month of birth is the same as the month of interview and day of birth is after the day of interview), the sum should be [2019].
 If the child's month of birth is the same as the month of interview and the day of birth is not known, the sum can be either [2019] or [2020].
 If the month of birth is not known, the sum can be either [2019] or [2020].

 Age/Birth Date Consistency Chart.
 Locate the age on the chart (Figure 1).
 Check that the birth year is consistent with that age in the chart.
 Use the right-hand column if the month of birth is before the month of interview and the left-hand column if the month of birth is after the month of interview.
 If the month of birth is the same as the month of interview, use the right-hand column if the day of birth is on or before the day of interview and the left-hand column if the day of birth is after the day of interview.
-If the month of birth is not known, or the month of birth is the same as the month of birth is not known, the year of birth must be the same as one of the two years of birth recorded in the chart.
+If the month of birth is not known, or the month of birth is the same as the month of interview and the day of birth is not known, the year of birth must be the same as one of the two years of birth recorded in the chart.